LibreOffice Silent Install (How-To Guide)

 The LibreOffice installer creates a desktop shortcut by default.
 If you don’t want the desktop shortcut, then you can run the following command line switches to exclude it.

-LibreOffice 7 (32-bit) (MSI) Silent Install without Desktop Shortcut
+LibreOffice 32-bit Silent Install with No Desktop Shortcut

-LibreOffice 7 (64-bit) (MSI) Silent Install without Desktop Shortcut
+LibreOffice 64-bit Silent Install with No Desktop Shortcut

 • Open Notepad or your favorite text editor